vishakha-ramani/inferno-autoscaler/docs/user-guide/configuration.md

 #### variantCost (Optional)

-Specifies the cost per replica for this variant, used in capacity-based cost optimization.
+Specifies the cost per replica for this variant, used in saturation-based cost optimization.

 ```yaml
 spec: